Choosing the Right Glucose Monitor

 - Check the device’s accuracy and calibration requirements.

-- Evaluate the cost and potential insurance coverage.
+- Evaluate cost and insurance coverage.

-- Assess the device’s data management capabilities.
+- Assess data management capabilities.

-- Consider the device’s wear time and comfort.
+- Evaluate wear time and comfort.

 Technological Advancements in Glucose Monitoring